 According to the U.S. 2010 Census, the Hispanic population is the largest minority group in the City, making up approximately 9.9% of the population and with a dissimilarity index of 31.9.
 The Black/African American population is the next largest minority population, making up 5.9% of the City's population and with a dissimilarity index of 32.1.
 The Asian population has a dissimilarity index of 43.6.
-All other minority groups have relatively small populations, which introduces some error into the calculation of the dissimilarity indices.
-More specifically, for populations under 1,000 people, the dissimilarity index may be high even if the population is evenly distributed across the City, MSA, or State.
+All other minority groups have relatively small populations, which introduces some error into the calculation of the dissimilarity index may be high even if the population is evenly distributed across the City, MSA, or State.